Date: 16th May 2016

 Location: Indre Østerbro, Copenhagen, Denmark

-My ninth stadium of 2016 was on Monday 16th May at Parken in Indre Østerbro, Copenhagen, Denmark.
+My ninth ground of 2016 was on Monday 16th May at Parken in Indre Østerbro, Copenhagen, Denmark.
 The match was Copenhagen vs. Nordsjælland in the Danish Superliga.

 The stadium is part of a sporting complex which lies adjacent to the Fælledparken green space.
 Parken is the largest of two stadiums in the area with the 7,000 capacity Østerbro Stadium sitting next door playing host to two smaller Copenhagen sides.
 The venue is one mile west of Nordhavn railway station and has been home to Copenhagen since it was constructed in 1992.